scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

 ## Transaction management using an automatic session

-There is an object in ScalikeJDBC called `AutoSession` and a class called `NamedAutoSession`.
-I will explain how to use them.
+I will explain how to use the `AutoSession` object and the `NamedAutoSession` class here.

 Let's say you have an insert statement such as the following: